eppmc/eppmc.github.io/index.md

       </div>
       <div class="col-sm-9">
         <h3>Competitor Selection</h3>
-        Researchers can apply to participate in the challenge if they (a) have significant experience in machine learning, and (b) are currently affiliated with an academic institution.<br><br>12 applicants will be chosen to participate in the challenge, and these competitors will receive a small stipend at the end of the challenge.
+        Researchers can apply to participate in the coopetition if they (1) have significant experience in machine learning, and (2) are currently affiliated with an academic institution. <br><br>From the applications, 12 coopetitors will be chosen to participate in the initiative.
+Coopetitors will receive a small stipend at the end of the challenge.

       </div>
     </div>
     <div class="col-sm-12">